unrealwork/atsd-use-cases/how-to/docker/README.md

 ## Build History

-The build history, containing success and failure statuses, is accessible under the **Build Details** tab in Docker Hub.
-It's available only for automated builds.
+Build history, containing success and failure statuses, is accessible under the **Build Details** tab in Docker Hub.
+History is only available for automated builds.
 Images that are uploaded by external tools are out of scope.

 ![](images/job-fail.png)

-The history is also available via the [Docker Hub v2 API](https://hub.docker.com/v2/repositories/axibase/cadvisor/buildhistory/?page=1&page_size=5).
+The history is also available via [Docker Hub v2 API](https://hub.docker.com/v2/repositories/axibase/cadvisor/buildhistory/?page=1&page_size=5).

 The build has failed if its status is not 0 (`queued`), 3 (`pending`), or 10 (`completed`).